New York Times’ Targeting of Persecuted Group Only Pleases Beijing

 In fact, can anyone name a performing arts group that performs for a live audience of a million people each year?
 A growing performing arts company, especially one that uplifts the spirit of its audiences, is something to be celebrated.

 And what is wrong with teaching people about being truthful, compassionate, and tolerant, which are the core tenets of Falun Gong?
-I would say it is a good thing that in a world of radical changes and chaotic developments, people find peace of mind and a sense of purpose in spiritual principles.
+I would say it is a good thing that, in a world of radical changes and chaotic developments, people find peace of mind and a sense of purpose in spiritual principles.

 For reporters who are dismissive of religious concepts and the idea of holding fast to one’s beliefs, a little respect toward people of faith might be a good opportunity to practice more tolerance.

-As the tens of millions of people who practice Falun Gong in China continue to be severely persecuted by the same regime responsible for the 1989 massacre of students at Tiananmen Square, as well as numerous other atrocities over the years, the first reaction by the international community should be sympathy and compassion—not chiming in with the CCP by writing defamatory articles.
+As the tens of millions of people who practice Falun Gong in China continue to be severely persecuted by the same regime responsible for the 1989 massacre of students in Tiananmen Square, as well as numerous other atrocities over the years, the first reaction by the international community should be sympathy and compassion—not chiming in with the CCP by writing defamatory articles.

 If the totalitarian Chinese regime fails to stop a spiritual group like Falun Gong, then the free world should give a standing ovation to Falun Gong.

 It is tradition in the United States to stand with persecuted people.
 It should also be a tradition for the news media to help persecuted people by writing fairly about their ordeals.
-It would be a small gesture of compassion to allow victims of a 25-year persecution campaign to be heard.
+It would be a small gesture of compassion to allow victims of a 25-year-long persecution campaign to be heard.

 When will The New York Times invite Falun Gong practitioners to tell their story of this persecution?